physionetchallenges/python-classifier-2020/README.md

     python train_model.py training_data model
     python driver.py model test_data test_outputs

-where `training_data` is a directory of training data files, `model` is a directory of files for the model, `testing_data` is the directory of test data files, and `test_outputs` is a directory of classifier outputs.
+where `training_data` is a directory of training data files, `model` is a directory of files for the model, `test_data` is the directory of test data files, and `test_outputs` is a directory of classifier outputs.
 The [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) provides a training database with data files and a description of the contents and structure of these files.

+## Submission

+The `driver.py`, `get_12ECG_score.py`, and `get_12ECG_features.py` scripts must be in the root path of your repository.
+If they are inside a folder, then the submission will be unsuccessful.

 ## Details